 One Thing Both Get Right: State Taxes

 Both SGOV and direct T-bills hold US Treasury securities, and Treasury income is generally exempt from state and local income tax.
 That is a real edge over a bank savings account or a prime money market fund that holds non-Treasury paper, especially if you live in a high-tax state like California or New York.
 Whether you buy the ETF or the bills, you keep that state-tax exemption.
 This is general information, not tax advice, so confirm your own situation.
+The full state-by-state breakdown covers exactly which states this saves you money in and how it shows up on your return.

 The Short Version